\beta-Ga2O3-Based Heterojunctions: Exploring Growth Orientations and Alloying on Electronic Properties: Results and discussion

-Both $\theta$-\ch{Al2O3} and $\beta$-\ch{Ga2O3} crystallize in the monoclinic space group C2/m, with 20-atom conventional unit cells \cite{ahman_reinvestigation_1996}.
-In both compounds, trivalent Al or Ga cations occupy octahedral and tetrahedral sites. \\ Due to the lattice mismatch between \ch{Al2O3} films and the \ch{Ga2O3} substrates, an in-plane tensile strain is induced during the \ch{Al2O3} growth.
+Due to the lattice mismatch between \ch{Al2O3} films and the \ch{Ga2O3} substrates, an in-plane tensile strain is induced during the \ch{Al2O3} growth.
 For each pseudomorphic growth direction --- namely (100)B, (010), (001)B, and ($\bar{2}01$) --- the in-plane lattice parameters of the \ch{Al2O3} films were matched to those of the $\beta$-\ch{Ga2O3} substrate, while the structures were relaxed along out-of-plane direction.
-We refers to these strained \ch{Al2O3} structures as the ``films".
+We refer to these strained \ch{Al2O3} structures as the ``films".
 The in-plane tensile strain of the films causes significant shifts in the \ch{Al2O3} band structure.
-The magnitude of these shifts can be evaluated from the band gaps, valence band maximum (VBM), conduction band minimum (CBM) as reported in Table \ref{Table1}.
+The magnitude of these shifts can be evaluated from the band gaps, valence band maximum (VBM), and conduction band minimum (CBM) as reported in Table \ref{Table1}.
 In the same Table, the lattice parameters for bulk $\beta$-\ch{Ga2O3}, bulk $\theta$-\ch{Al2O3}, and \ch{Al2O3} films are also reported.

 Note that the CBM and VBM energy reported in Table \ref{Table1} are those used in Eqs. \ref{eq:eq1} and \ref{eq:eq2} as reference energy.
 That is because the films structures have been relaxed independently, \emph{i.e.}, before forming an interface with the $\beta$-\ch{Ga2O3} substrate.
 On the other hand, the average electrostatic potential difference, $\Delta \overline{V}^{AB}$, has been computed after the interface has been formed, \emph{i.e.,} after full relaxation of the heterostructure.
 It is evident from the energies reported in Table \ref{Table1} that the strain yields a notable effect on the band gaps of the \ch{Al2O3} films, which is smaller than that of bulk $\theta$-\ch{Al2O3}.
 This is also true for the CBM and VBM of the films, although the variation of the VBM is less pronounced.
-Given these sizeable variations of the reference energies, is crucial to relax the film structure before computing the CBO and VBO using Eqs. \ref{eq:eq1} and \ref{eq:eq2}.
+Given these sizeable variations of the reference energies, it is crucial to relax the film structure before computing the CBO and VBO using Eqs. \ref{eq:eq1} and \ref{eq:eq2}.
+Among the studied orientations, (100)B exhibits the smallest band-edge shifts, originating from its lower net strain (and thus smaller volume change, see Table \ref{Table1}) compared to other orientations.
+As a consequence, the change in band gap is also minimal.